MOSEK/PortfolioOptimization/README.md

 # PortfolioOptimization
-Material accompanying the MOSEK Portfolio Optimization Cookbook
+Material accompanying the MOSEK Portfolio Optimization Cookbook.

+In preparation.